-- The Company's "Corporate Philosophy," consisting of its "Purpose," "Values: Takeda-ism," "Vision" and "Imperatives," permeates the entire Takeda Group.
+- The Company's "Corporate Philosophy," consisting of its "Purpose," "Values: Takeda-ism," "Vision" and "Imperatives," is deeply engrained throughout the organization.
 These principles serve as the foundation of the Takeda corporate culture.
-In addition, the Company is working to strengthen its compliance system through the dissemination of the "Takeda Global Code of Conduct" and by developing ethics and compliance programs. - As a "company with an Audit and Supervisory Committee," the Company has established a system that enables the ASC to effectively perform its duties relating to audit and supervision, and is increasing the proportion and diversity of External Directors in order to ensure the transparency and objectivity of the BOD. - The Company voluntarily has established its Nomination Committee and Compensation Committee, as advisory bodies for the BOD.
+In addition, the Company is working to strengthen its compliance framework through the dissemination of the "Takeda Global Code of Conduct" and by developing ethics and compliance programs. - As a "company with an Audit and Supervisory Committee," the Company has established a system that enables the ASC to effectively perform its duties relating to audit and supervision, and has increased the proportion and diversity of External Directors in order to ensure the transparency and objectivity of the BOD. - The Company has voluntarily established its Nomination Committee and Compensation Committee, as advisory bodies to the BOD.
 Both committees ensure objectivity and fairness in the selection and compensation of Directors by having only External Directors as committee members, including the Chairperson.
-In the fiscal year 2023, the Nomination Committee and the Compensation Committee held four meetings and five meetings, respectively.
-The election of members of both committees was held on June 28, 2023, and almost all members attended all committee meetings held during their tenure (Mr. Olivier Bohuon attended three out of four required Compensation Committee meetings as he passed away on May 5, 2024).
-In the fiscal year 2023, the Nomination Committee discussed director candidates and director succession plans, and provided guidance to the BOD.
-In fiscal year 2023, the Compensation Committee reviewed and discussed the goals and results of performance-based compensation, the alignment of the compensation policy to the achievement of the Company's medium- and long-term plans and to the business environment, the amount of compensation for directors, the appropriate Corporate KPIs for STI (Short Term Incentive) and Performance Share Unit awards (PSU awards), the public disclosure of compensation, etc., and the committee further provided guidance to the BOD.
+In the fiscal year 2024, the Nomination Committee and the Compensation Committee held six meetings and five meetings, respectively.
+The election of members of both committees was held on June 26, 2024, and almost all members attended all committee meetings held during their tenure (Mr. Yoshiaki Fujimori attended five out of six Nomination Committee meetings).
+In the fiscal year 2024, the Nomination Committee deliberated on the selection of the next President & CEO candidate, reviewed the succession plan, assessed director candidates and their succession plans, and provided recommendations to the BOD.
+In fiscal year 2024, the Compensation Committee reviewed and discussed the goals and results of performance-based compensation, the alignment of the compensation policy to the achievement of the Company's medium- and long-term plans and to the business environment, the amount of compensation for directors, the appropriate Corporate KPIs for STI (Short Term Incentive) and Performance Share Unit awards (PSU awards), the public disclosure of compensation, etc., and the committee further provided guidance to the BOD.

-The member composition is as follows (as of June 26, 2024):
+The member composition is as follows (as of June 25, 2025) :